StefanBuchman/aws-appsync-chat-workshop/README.md

     echo $STACK_NAME
     ```

+## Lambda Functions

-11. Now we need to deploy 3 Lambda functions (one for AppSync and two for Lex) and configure the AppSync Resolvers to use Lambda accordingly.
+Now we need to deploy 3 Lambda functions (one for AppSync and two for Lex) and configure the AppSync Resolvers to use Lambda accordingly.

 First, we install the npm dependencies for each lambda function.
 We then package and deploy the changes with SAM.

-    > **Please Note:** If you have defined an **AWS Profile** for the AWS CLI remember to add `--profile profile-name` to the SAM or CLI commands below.
+**Please Note:** If you have defined an **AWS Profile** for the AWS CLI remember to add `--profile profile-name` to the SAM or CLI commands below.

+1. First, head to the Lambda functions under the backend directory.
+Take a look through the functions and see what they're doing.

+2. Let's get the dependencies installed and the functions packaged.

     ```bash
     cd ./backend/chuckbot-lambda; npm install; cd ../..
     cd ./backend/moviebot-lambda; npm install; cd ../..

     sam package --template-file ./backend/deploy.yaml --s3-bucket $DEPLOYMENT_BUCKET_NAME --output-template-file packaged.yaml

     export STACK_NAME_AIML="$STACK_NAME-extra-aiml"

     sam deploy --template-file ./packaged.yaml --stack-name $STACK_NAME_AIML --capabilities CAPABILITY_IAM --parameter-overrides appSyncAPI=$GRAPHQL_API_ID s3Bucket=$USER_FILES_BUCKET --region $AWS_REGION
     ```

-    Wait for the stack to finish deploying then retrieve the functions' ARN
+3. Head over to [CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks) and validate that the stack has been created. *Wait for the stack to complete deploying.*

+   Head over to your new Lambda functions and validate they have been created.

+4. We'll now retrieve the ARN for the Lambda functions.
+We'll need the ARN's to allow Lex to point to the correct function to fullfil an intent.

     ```bash
     export CHUCKBOT_FUNCTION_ARN=$(aws cloudformation describe-stacks --stack-name  $STACK_NAME_AIML --query "Stacks[0].Outputs" --region $AWS_REGION | jq -r '.[] | select(.OutputKey == "ChuckBotFunction") | .OutputValue')

     export MOVIEBOT_FUNCTION_ARN=$(aws cloudformation describe-stacks --stack-name  $STACK_NAME_AIML --query "Stacks[0].Outputs" --region $AWS_REGION | jq -r '.[] | select(.OutputKey == "MovieBotFunction") | .OutputValue')

     echo $CHUCKBOT_FUNCTION_ARN
     echo $MOVIEBOT_FUNCTION_ARN
     ```

+   Your ARN's should look something like the following:
+   `arn:aws:lambda:us-east-1:0123456789:function:awstest1-20190208143507-extra-aiml-ChuckBot-TZJDK8UUOJCC`

+## Lex Chatbots

-12. Let's set up Lex.
+5. Let's set up Lex.
 We will create 2 chatbots: ChuckBot and MovieBot.

-Execute the following commands to add permissions so Lex can invoke the chatbot related functions:
+   Execute the following commands to add permissions so Lex can invoke the chatbot related Lambda functions you created in the previous section:

     ```bash
     aws lambda add-permission --statement-id Lex --function-name $CHUCKBOT_FUNCTION_ARN --action lambda:\* --principal lex.amazonaws.com --region $AWS_REGION